threefoldtech/grid_deployment/docker-compose/readme.md

 **Note**: In case you use nftables, disable iptables for docker in `/lib/systemd/system/docker.service` by adding `--iptables=false` at the end of `ExecStart=`

-For iptables one can use UFW
+For iptables one can use UFW, example uses the default SSH port:

 ```sh
 ufw allow 80/tcp